wuchen1106/genfitCR/README.md

     $ ./makeEnv.sh                              # Make env.sh, needed at every time you compile/run GENFIT
     $ source env.sh                             # Read environment for Genfit
     $ cmake .                                   # Generate Makfile for Genfit
-                                                  (If cmake is not install, do sudo apt-get install cmake)
+                                                  ( you should install cmake first ) ( for Ubuntu: sudo apt-get install cmake ) ( for ArchLinux: sudo pacman -Sy cmake)
     $ make
     $ ls lib/
       libgenfitGeane.so  libgenfitLSL.so  libgenfitRK.so  libgenfitRKXY.so  libgenfitSlTrackRep.so  libgenfit.so